Impact of Brexit on the marketing of products in the European single market

-Our range of services includes conformity assessment activities that require the intervention of a Notified Body or a Notified technical service in accordance with the EU regulations and directives.
+Our range of services includes conformity assessment activities that require the involvement of a Notified Body or a Notified technical service (in the field of vehicle homologation) in accordance with the EU regulations and directives.

 The notices of the European Commission as well as the draft withdrawal agreement are available under the following links:

 - Notice to Stakeholders - Withdrawal of the United Kingdom and EU rules in the field of industrial products

 - Notice to Stakeholders - Withdrawal of the United Kingdom and EU rules in the field of type-approval of motor vehicles

 - Notice to Stakeholders - Withdrawal of the United Kingdom and EU rules for the use of EU Ecolabel

 - Brexit - UK’s withdrawal from the EU